codefresh-io/docs.codefresh.io/_docs/pipelines/service-containers.md

 ---
-title: "Service containers in CI pipelines"
+title: "Service containers in pipelines"
 description: "How to use sidecar services in your pipelines"
 group: pipelines
 toc: true